FAQs –

 Can my pet have worming and flea treatment during radiotherapy?

 YES – the majority of pets are safe to receive worming and flea treatment during radiotherapy.
-You should always check this with your local vet.
+You should always check this with your primary care vet.

 Can my pet have an annual vaccination during treatment?